 b, d, m, n, p, t, v, x

-Have your child point to each Sound Card with their pointer finger from left to right and say the sound aloud while pointing to it.
+Have your student point to each Sound Card with their pointer finger from left to right and say the sound aloud while pointing to it.
 They will then swipe their finger from left to right (under the letters) while blending the sounds into a word.

 You will flip the cards from the different columns to make different combinations.

-I Have a Resource For You!
+I Have a Reading Program For You!

 Thank you for reading my post today.
 You might also enjoy reading my previous posts: